 This Information Memorandum comprises a base prospectus for the purposes of Article 5.4 of the Prospectus Directive.
-Prospectus Directive means Directive 2003/71/EC (as amended, including by Directive 2010/73/EU), and includes any relevant implementing measure in a relevant Member State of the European Economic Area.
+When used in this Information Memorandum, Prospectus Directive means Directive 2003/71/EC (as amended, including by Directive 2010/73/EU), and includes any relevant implementing measure in a relevant Member State of the EEA.